Michael F. Jacobson

-Michael F. Jacobson (born July 29, 1943), who holds a Ph.D. in microbiology from Massachusetts Institute of Technology, is an American scientist and nutrition advocate.
+Michael Faraday Jacobson (born July 29, 1943) is an American scientist and nutrition advocate.
+He holds a Ph.D. in microbiology from Massachusetts Institute of Technology.

-Jacobson co-founded the Center for Science in the Public Interest in 1971, along with two fellow scientists (James B. Sullivan, Albert J. Fritsch) he met while working at the Center for the Study of Responsive Law in Washington, DC.
+Jacobson co-founded the Center for Science in the Public Interest (CSPI) in 1971, along with two fellow scientists (James B. Sullivan, Albert J. Fritsch) he met while working at the Center for the Study of Responsive Law in Washington, DC.
 When his colleagues left CSPI in 1977, Jacobson became its executive director.
-In 2017 he was replaced as the executive director by Peter Lurie and held the position of Senior Scientist; he remained on the board of directors of the organization until 2022.
+In 2017 he stepped down (and was replaced by Peter Lurie) and held the position of Senior Scientist.
+He remained on the board of directors of the organization until 2022.
 He has been a national leader in the movement for healthier diets, focusing both on education and obtaining laws and regulations.
 It was Jacobson who coined the now widely used phrases "junk food" and "food porn".
 In 2022 Jacobson founded the National Food Museum.

+Education

+Jacobson attended University of Chicago where he obtained a B.A. in 1965.
+He studied at University of California, San Diego from 1965 to 1967 and obtained his Ph.D. from the Massachusetts Institute of Technology in 1969.

-His activities and views
+Activism and views

 Jacobson and his organization have both publicized healthy diets and criticized a wide variety of foods and beverages as unhealthful.
-He and CSPI frequently use colorful terms to emphasize their opposition to certain foods, for instance referring to fettuccine alfredo as a "heart attack on a plate."
+He and CSPI frequently use colorful terms to emphasize their opposition to certain foods, for instance referring to Fettuccine Alfredo as a "heart attack on a plate".
 In addition to publicizing concerns about or praise for foods, Jacobson lobbied for improvements in government (U.S. Food and Drug Administration and U.S. Department of Agriculture) regulations and guidelines and for new legislation.

 He founded Food Day, a nationwide celebration of healthy, affordable, and sustainably produced food and a grassroots campaign for better policies.
-Food Day was celebrated annually from 1975–77 and 2011–15.
+Food Day was celebrated annually from 1975 to 1977 and from 2011 to 2015.
 Jacobson also founded Big Business Day and the Center for the Study of Commercialism.